STM32-Projects/012_SEMIHOSTING/README.md

 # SEMIHOSTING

-To illustrate the use of semihosing mechanism for stm32f446re(Nucleo)
+To illustrate the use of semihosting mechanism for stm32f446re(Nucleo)

 The below steps are required to enable semihosting